LiamJCates/Programming-Notes/C++/Types&Values/Types.md

 Structured data type
 Pointers

+a data type is called simple if variables of that type can store only one value at a time.
+In contrast, in a structured data type, each data item is a collection of other data items.
+Simple data types are building blocks of structured data types.

 Every name and every expression has a type that determines the operations that may be performed on it.

 A declaration is a statement that introduces an entity into the program.
 It specifies a type for the entity: